Ron McGovney

-Ronald J. McGovney (born November 2, 1963) is an American semi-retired musician, best known as the original bass guitarist in the heavy metal band Metallica from October 1981 to December 1982.
+Ronald J. McGovney (born November 2, 1963) is an American semi-retired musician, best known as the original bass guitarist in the thrash metal band Metallica from October 1981 to December 1982.

 Having previously played with guitarist James Hetfield in the garage band Leather Charm, McGovney was a member of Metallica during its first year of gigging and appeared on their early demos before departing late in 1982.
 After a period of inactivity, he played in the thrash metal band Phantasm.
-He later played with Metallica on their 30th anniversary show.
+He later played with Metallica at their 30th anniversary show.

 Career

 Leather Charm and Metallica

 In June 1981, McGovney formed his first band, Leather Charm, with his childhood friend Hetfield and guitarist Hugh Tanner of Hetfield's previous band, Phantom Lord.
 Tanner soon left Leather Charm to pursue a career in music management; the subsequent lineup featured guitarist Troy James and drummer Jim Mulligan.
-The group rehearsed a set of new wave of British heavy metal covers and original material for a period of months, but Mulligan's departure later that year led to the band's demise.
+The group rehearsed a set of New Wave of British Heavy Metal covers and original material for a period of months, but Mulligan's departure later that year led to the band's demise.

 Hetfield and drummer Lars Ulrich established their new project, Metallica, in October 1981.
 With the addition of McGovney and guitarist Dave Mustaine early the next year, the first gigging lineup of the band was completed.
 After their debut performance on March 14, the band spent 1982 rehearsing in McGovney's parents' long-since-demolished rental property near the 605 freeway and building a local following in the Los Angeles and Orange County heavy metal scenes.
-They recorded several demos during this time, including one recorded in McGovney's garage, the Power Metal demo, and the live No Life 'Til Leather.
+They recorded several demos during this time, including one recorded in McGovney's garage, the Power Metal demo and the No Life 'Til Leather demo.
 A recording of the song "Hit the Lights" with McGovney playing bass was featured on a repressing of the Metal Massacre Vol. 1 album.

 McGovney's time in Metallica was reportedly tumultuous, as he often clashed with Ulrich and Mustaine.
 He felt that, aside from using his connections made as an amateur photographer, his role was that of monetary and transportation provider, rather than a respected member of the band.
 He ultimately quit on December 10, 1982, due to growing tensions, and was replaced by Cliff Burton.
 After leaving Metallica, McGovney became uninterested in playing music and sold most of his equipment.